School School cuts gifted program

 Click here for original article

-South Loop School's main building, at 1212 S. Plymouth Ct., has become overcrowded and needed more space, Shelton said in an email announcing the change.
+School School's main building, at 1212 S. Plymouth Ct., has become overcrowded and needed more space, Shelton said in an email announcing the change.
 But without new space to expand into, the best solution was to reduce the number of students coming into the school, she wrote.

 So Shelton said she reached the conclusion with officials from Chicago Public Schools that the best option would be to remove the school's regional gifted center entirely — not just kindergarten, as originally proposed last month.
 The result would be more room for local students, she said.

 "Although the RGC has been an attractive asset to our school in previous years, I'm confident that we will continue to thrive and excel with our dedicated parents, teachers, and community," Shelton said.
-"I hope you will embrace these changes and continue to make South Loop one of Chicago's schools of choice."
+"I hope you will embrace these changes and continue to make School one of Chicago's schools of choice."

 One grade level of the gifted program will be phased out beginning in the 2012-13 school year and for each of the next eight years, Shelton said.
-Each child currently in the gifted program will still graduate from South Loop School, but no new students would be admitted into the gifted program.
+Each child currently in the gifted program will still graduate from School School, but no new students would be admitted into the gifted program.

 With roughly 28 students per class, Shelton wrote, the end result will be about 224 new seats open to kids in the community.
 Shelton also said that siblings of current students who live outside of the school's neighborhood boundaries will not be accepted for the 2012-13 school year and will be evaluated on a case-by-case basis after that.